connorjs/github-workflows/README.md

 Use a `.node-version` file in the root of the repository to set the Node.js version.

-The job includes GitVersion for automatic versioning.
+The job includes automatic versioning via GitVersion.
 It will replace `0.0.0-gitversion` with the correct version.
+_Note: While another tool could replace GitVersion, the automatic version string will remain `0.0.0-gitversion`._

-The job will output GitVersion variables under `npm-ci-build.GitVersion` (`job.step`).
+The job will output a `version` variable with the SemVer version.

 Note: The job will ignore any local `GitVersion.yaml`; it configures GitVersion for continuous deployment internally.
 Use `+semver:(major|minor)` in commit messages appropriately.